-The Company has not one class of equity shares having a par value of Rs.10/- per share.
-Each holder of equity share is entitled to one value per share.
-The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the enabled Annual General Meeting.
+The Company has only one class of equity shares having a par value of Rs.
+10)- per share.
+Each holder of equity share is entitled to one vote per share.
+The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.

-In the event of liquidation of the Company the holders of equity shares would be enfitted to receive remaining assets of the Company, after distribution of all preferential amounts.
+In the event of liquidation of the Company the holders of equity shares would be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.
-Further the shareholders have entered into share holders agreement whereby special rights have been assigned to the Aurports Anthonity of India (AAI) in respect of appointment of the nominee director in the Board of Directors, approval of reserved Shareholders and Board nutters by affirmative vole of the AAI - Forther in case if any shareholder intends to the shareholders ample to restriction of loke in period in Operation, Management and Development Agreement between shareholders greement.
+Further the shareholders have entered into share holders agreement whereby special rights have been assigned to the Airports Authority of India (AAI) in respect of appointment of the nominee director in the Board of Directors, approval of reserved Shareholders and Board matters by affirmative vote of the AAI.
+Forther in case if any shareholder intends to the transfer its shares subject to restriction of tack in period in Operation, Management and Development Agreement between shareholders, other shareholders will have first right of refusal in accordance with the terms of the shareholders agreement.